quant42/haxe/README.md

-# haxe
+# HaXe

-Usefull datastructures for haxe
+Collection of usefull code / datastructures for the programming language HaXe.